Ecodev/gims/docs/content/data_input.rst

 Survey
 -------
-You can now go to the **Admin** section and clic on the **Surveys** icon.
+You can now go to the **Admin** section and click on the **Surveys** icon.

 .. image:: img/administration.png
     :width: 100%
     :alt: Administration section

 If you have access to an existing survey, it will be listed.
-To edit it, clic on the pencil icon.
+To edit it, click on the pencil icon.

-To create a new survey, clic on the corresponding button.
+To create a new survey, click on the corresponding button.

 .. image:: img/surveys.png
     :width: 100%